-The LEADIR-PSFuelling System recirculates the fuel and graphite Pebbles in each of the Pebble Bed Cells, discharges depleted Fuel Pebbles to Spent Fuel Storage, delivers new Fuel Pebbles to the Pebble Bed Cells and returns graphite Pebbles to the Pebble Bed Cells.
+The LEADIR-PSFuelling System returnsFuel Pebbles to the Pebble Bed Cells, discharges depleted Fuel Pebbles to Spent Fuel Storage, and delivers new Fuel Pebbles to the Pebble Bed Cells.
+Each Pebble Bed Cell is provided with a Fuelling Machine Module located above the Reactor Core Structure.
 Each Fuel Pebble makes an average of seven passes through between the time it first enters the core and the time it is discharged to the Spent Fuel Storage.